Riffs (Status Quo album)

-Riffs is the twenty-sixth studio album by the English rock band Status Quo, released in November 2003.
+Riffs is the twenty-sixth studio album by the British rock band Status Quo, released in November 2003.
 Ten tracks were cover versions of pop and rock standards, the other five were re-recordings of songs they had previously issued during the 1970s.
-The initial release also included a bonus 9-track DVD, featuring footage recorded for television programmes and also the video for the 2002 Top 20 hit 'Jam Side Down', recorded on HMS Ark Royal.
-This was originally planned to be released one week after the album "Heavy Traffic", but was pushed back in time by the record company.
+The initial release also included a bonus 9-track DVD, featuring footage recorded for television programs and also the video for the 2002 Top 20 hit "Jam Side Down", from the band's previous album Heavy Traffic, recorded on HMS Ark Royal.

 The booklet includes studio (non-performing) pictures of the group taken at Powderham Castle, Devon, where they played a gig shortly before completing the album.